 Purpose of the Award

 The practices and processes of editing, be it the long-term editing of a book series or the editing of a particularly significant single volume, play a key role in the shaping, enhancing, and even challenging the ways in which we can understand the inter-related fields of theatre, drama, and performance studies.
 Yet the role of editors is often overlooked.
 This prize recognises the contribution made by individuals or collaborative teams that lead and sustain editorial endeavours.
 More specifically, the Peta Tait Prize recognises the editing of an ongoing book series or significant single volume.
-It also recognises significant creative projects or scholarship achievement over time.
+It also recognises significant creative projects over time.

 The Peta Tait Prize for Excellence in Book Editing and/or Creative Projects or Scholarship Achivement will be awarded once every four (4) years, starting in 2019.
 So in 2016 the Rob Jordan Prize for Best Book will be awarded, in 2017 the Joanne Tompkins Prize for Excellence in Journal Editing will be awarded, in 2018 the Rob Jordan Prize will be awarded and in 2019 the Peta Tait Prize for Excellence in Book Editing will be awarded.
 Thus the Peta Tait Prize will be awarded in the following years:

 In the case of a nomination for a single volume, editors are expected to have included their own scholarly stand-alone chapter.
-An edited book/significant creative projects and scholarship over time might be the equivalent of:
+An edited book/significant creative projects over time might be the equivalent of:

 - 10 published chapters